gbedwell/gbedwell.github.io/_posts/2022-12-27-random-genome-fragments.md

 inability to confidently align short reads to them.
 In addition, different genome fragmentation strategies may influence the mappable regions of a genome in a given experiment.
-For example, when using a restriction enzyme (or a cocktail of restriction enzymes) to fragment the genome, certain regions deficient in the target recognition sequence(s) will have comparatively fewer mapped reads than other regions.
+For example, when using a restriction enzyme (or a cocktail of several restriction enzymes) to fragment the genome, certain regions deficient in the target recognition sequence(s) will have comparatively fewer mapped reads than other regions.